Earthunes/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move file from directory to directory
+Delete the file from a directory